Skip to main content

 Some programs spend the first eight weeks with you reading about clinical procedures before you ever touch real equipment.
 At AVI, you get into the lab immediately.
 Our curriculum is built around doing: taking vital signs, performing phlebotomy draws, navigating Electronic Health Record (EHR) software, practicing patient intake protocols, and working through real clinical scenarios in our hands-on training environment.

 720 hours of training.
-The majority of that time is spent developing the actual skills employers will ask you to demonstrate during your interview and first week on the job.
+(NO FINANCIAL AID FOR THIS PROGRAM) The majority of that time is spent developing the actual skills employers will ask you to demonstrate during your interview and first week on the job.

 3. Smaller Classes Mean You Actually Learn — and Instructors Know Your Name